-3.1 Implementation
+A. Implementation

-Part of the ambition for a framework which is to be generic enough to enable testing in different environments with a variety of devices is portability.
+Part of the ambition for a framework which is generic enough to enable testing in different environments with a variety of devices is portability.
 Our implementation is based on web technologies allowing it to be used on any device with a web browser.
-This includes desktop computers, mobile devices and head-mounted displays (HMDs).
+This includes desktop computers, mobile devices and head mounted displays (HMD's).